l3uddz/plex_autoscan/README.md

 ## Rclone Remote Control

-_Note: This if for users of Rclone mounts using the "cache" backend._
+_Note: This if for Rclone mounts using the "cache" or "vfs" backends._

-When `RC_CACHE_EXPIRE` is enabled, if a file exist check fails (as set in `SERVER_FILE_EXIST_PATH_MAPPINGS`), Plex Autoscan will keep sending an Rclone cache clear request for that file's parent folder, on the Rclone remote, until the file check succeeds.
+When `RC_CACHE_EXPIRE` is enabled, if a file exist check fails (as set in `SERVER_FILE_EXIST_PATH_MAPPINGS`), Plex Autoscan will keep sending an Rclone cache/expire or vfs/refresh requests, for that file's parent folder, until the file check succeeds.

 For example, if the file `/mnt/unionfs/Media/A Good Movie (2000)/A Good Movie.mkv` doesn't exist locally, then a clear cache request will be sent to the remote for `A Good Movie (2000)` folder, on the Rclone remote.
 But if a file exist checks fails again, it will move to the parent folder and try to clear that (eg `Media`), and keep doing this until a file check exists comes back positive or checks count reaches `SERVER_MAX_FILE_CHECKS`.